 Apart from the task of implementing the AMP code correctly, you need to take into consideration one of the key components to its operations - the tracking.
 From an analytics perspective, your original website and the AMP are two separate and distinct websites, which you should patch together for an overall dataset.

-Because of this conundrum, you need to set up analytics for your AMPs.
+Because of this conundrum, you need to set up analytics for your AMP landing pages.
 However, nearly every action on your pages in the Google cache will result in the visitor leaving the Google cache, which will reflect as though the visitor is leaving the site that the AMP analytics is tracking.
 This then results in:

 A ‘pages per session’ amount of approximately 1